Donald Trump seeks Section 232 investigation in move toward auto import tariffs

-President Trump announced Wednesday that he had asked the Commerce Department to consider an investigation of automobile and auto parts imports that could clear the way for imposing tariffs or quotas.
+President Trump announced Wednesday that he had asked the Commerce Department to consider an investigation of automobile and auto-parts imports that could clear the way for imposing tariffs or quotas.

 The investigation, known as a Section 232 investigation, would determine whether the import of cars and truck threatens national security interests.